SEEKCommons/seekcommons-org-website/core-team.md

                     <h3>Sarah E. Rebolloso McCullough</h3>
                 </header>
                 <p>
-                Sarah Rebolloso McCullough, PhD creates meaningful and respectful dialogue across boundaries that typically divide—between universities and communities, activists and researchers, scientists and humanists, workers and policymakers.
+                Sarah Rebolloso McCullough creates meaningful and respectful dialogue across boundaries that typically divide—between universities and communities, activists and researchers, scientists and humanists, workers and policymakers.
 An expert in research culture and a seasoned connector, McCullough’s work is focused on promoting equity-based solutions to social problems.
 She has published on equity in bicycling, community engagement, and an assessment of transportation equity efforts in California.
 Her newest project studies the origins of mobility justice within a multiracial collective called the Untokening.
 She serves as Co-PI of the SEEKCommons project, where she contributes to the design and development of the Fellowship program.
                 </p>
                 <ul class="actions">
                     <li><a href="https://fri.ucdavis.edu/" class="button">More info</a></li>